siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 kubectl exec $peer_pod -- ash -c "uname -m"
 ```

+!!!
+Warning

-***Note: if you are using Docker, you will get an error here due to the inability to reschedule the pod to a node of a different architecture***
+    If you are using Docker, you will get an error here due to the inability to reschedule the pod to a node of a different architecture***

 #### Overview of NodeSelector (What did we just do?)